socketio/socket.io/Readme.md

 reception.

 To do this, simply pass a function as the last parameter of `.send` or `.emit`.
-What's more, you can also perform a manual acknowledgement, like in the example below.
-Socket.IO won't perform a manual acknowledgement when the arity of the function is `0` when you `emit` or `send`.
+What's more, when you use `.emit`, the acknowledgement is done by you, which means you can also pass data along:

 #### Server side